-If the light flickers while the engine is running, it may indicate there is something wrong with the cruise control system.
+The light comes on while the vehicle speed is controlled by the cruise control system.
+If the light blinks while the engine is running, it may indicate the cruise control system is not functioning properly.
 Have the system checked by your NISSAN dealer.

-4WD indicator light
+4WD indicator light (4x4 model)

-This light comes on when the transfer shift

-control lever is in the 4H or 4L position.
+This light comes on when the transfer shift control lever is in the 4H or 4L position.